Moving to Brussels, Belgium

 If you are thinking about moving to Brussels, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Brussels is quite high compared to other cities in Europe.
 Renting an apartment in the city center can cost anywhere from €1,000 to €2,000 per month, while a house in the suburbs can cost around €800 to €1,500 per month.
-Prices can vary depending on the size and location of the property," explained one expat living in Brussels, Belgium.
+Prices can vary depending on the size and location of the property," remarked one expat in Brussels, Belgium.

 Should I buy or rent a home in Brussels?